Highpoint2000/PSTRotator/README.md

 5. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
 6. Activate the PSTRotator plugin in the settings
 7. Stop or close the fm-dx-webserver
-8. Configure personal settings in the automatically created configPlugin.json (in the specific plugin folder!)
+8. Configure your personal settings in the automatically created pstrotator.json (in the folder: ../fm-dx-webserver-main/plugins_configs)
-	- Edit the line "PSTRotatorUrl: 'http://127.0.0.1:80';" in the pstrotator_server.js and enter the IP:Port of your PST Rotator web server
+	- Edit the line "PSTRotatorUrl: 'http://127.0.0.1:80';" and enter the IP:Port of your PST Rotator web server
 9. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations

 ## Configuration options: